 It is natural to have questions and face potential roadblocks during an intervention.
 One common concern is what to do if the individual is in denial about their substance use.
 Denial can be a powerful force, but gentle, repeated expressions of care—supported by concrete examples—can help slowly break down these barriers.

 Another frequent issue is handling strong emotional responses.
 It is essential to allow moments of silence so that the individual can process the information.
 Ensure that each participant speaks one at a time and affirms the feelings expressed, even if they are negative.
-If the conversation becomes too heated, do not hesitate to pause it and reconvene once everyone has had time to cool off.
+If the conversation becomes too heated, do not hesitate to pause it and reconvene once everyone has had a chance to calm down.

 Final Thoughts and Next Steps